ibm-cloud-docs/storage-scale/integrate-ad-samba.md

 ## Overview of Direct Integration by using Samba Winbind
 {: #integrate-symph-samba-intro}

-To connect a RHEL system to Active Directory (AD), two components are needed: Samba Winbind and realmd.
+To connect an RHEL system to Active Directory (AD), two components are needed: Samba Winbind and realmd.
 Samba Winbind interacts with the AD identity and authentication source, while realmd detects available domains and configures the underlying RHEL system services.

-In this section, we will explore how to connect a RHEL system to AD using Samba Winbind.
-The steps include an overview of the direct integration process, supported Windows platforms, ensuring encryption compatibility, joining the AD domain, and utilizing realm commands.
+In this section, you will explore how to connect a RHEL system to AD using Samba Winbind.
+The steps include an overview of the direct integration process, supported Windows platforms, ensuring encryption compatibility, joining the AD domain, and using realm commands.

 ## Supported Windows Platforms and OSs for Direct Integration
 {: #supported-windows-platforms}